Prepaid bank cards like Visa, Amex, and Mastercard? Even better.

 Gift cards are easier to offload

-1) Sites like CardCash will pay you up to 92% of the value of the card.
+1) Sell the Balance.
+Sites like CardCash will pay you up to 92% of the value of the card.
 Check to make sure that there are no minimums the site will accept (CardCash has none).

-2) Or, move to the West Coast.
+2) Cash it Out – if you live in the West Coast.
 The 8% of Americans lucky enough to live in the California, have fantastic weather along with a great law that requires stores to cash out gift cards below $10.00.
 Check your state policy here.

 Prepaid cards can be sold to gift card exchanges as well.
 There are a few more creative options as well though.

-3) Use the cards to buy Amazon gift cards which you can then apply to your Amazon account.
+3) Apply it to Your Amazon Account.
+Use the cards to buy Amazon gift cards which you can then apply to your Amazon account.
 No expiration dates, and no spending limits.
 And what can’t you buy on Amazon?

 5) Use it in a store.
 Most cashiers can split payment between multiple options.
 Online, it’s a different story completely…

-6) Get a Google Wallet card.
+6) Get a Simple Visa Card.
 They’re cool.
-Also you can add prepaid Visa and Mastercard gift cards directly to your Wallet account.
+Also you can add prepaid Visa and Mastercard gift cards directly to your account.
 Then you can use it to withdraw cash from ATMs or in stores.
-This is especially useful right now since Wallet waives the transfer fees [for the first $250.
-After that it’s 2.9% to transfer plus any prepaid purchase fee].
+This is especially useful right now since there is no transfer fees.

 Look inside the glass, those are all gift cards!